-Contribution Revenue - The Foundation receives support from individuals, corporations, and other nonprofit organizations in support of its mission.
+Contributions of Cash and Other Financial Assets - The Foundation receives support from individuals, corporations, and other nonprofit organizations in support of its mission.
 Contribution revenue is recognized at fair value on the earlier of the receipt of cash or an unconditional promise to give.
 From time to time, the Foundation receives promises to give that have certain conditions such as meeting specific performance-related barriers or limiting the Foundation's discretion on use of the funds.
 Other contributions may have revocable features to the promises to give.
 Such conditional promises to give are recognized when the conditions are substantially met.